We’ve been under attack by a hacker for the past few days.

 Meanwhile, we noticed this note from Tina ‘Hillbilly’ Kachina to Gabriella Barney, one of our readers who posts on Facebook:

-Given that Rupert had bragged to Angie that he could totally hack us if he felt like it, it didn’t take long to figure out who the brainstem of the operation was.
+It didn’t take long to figure out who the brainstem of the operation was.

 The next hack attempt was another try at phishing: this one was a shortened URL embedded in a comment that seemed intended to be friendly.
 Despite its manifest cleverness, El Coyote’s hand slipped while he was approving the comment, and the URL fell off.
 Oh, well.